Huntington Township Housing Coalition

 Listen to Candidates speak on affordable housing

 The Huntington Township Housing Coalition announced today that it has launched a YouTube channel.
 The channel will contain short videos of the Town of Huntington candidates for Supervisor and Town Council.
-It can be accessed by going to YouTube and searching for Huntington Township Housing Coalition, or by going here: https://www.youtube.com/channel/UCU-lPYL1qpBqBZonLtpZuNw/videos We encourage you to… Continue reading Listen to Candidates speak on affordable housing
+It can be accessed by going to YouTube and searching for Huntington Township Housing Coalition, or by going here: https://www.youtube.com/channel/UCU-lPYL1qpBqBZonLtpZuNw/videos We encourage you to become informed as to the positions your candidates have taken.
+Updates will be posted on the HTHC’s Facebook page.

 HTHC Report Inventories Affordable Housing in Huntington Finding Progress and Shortfalls

 Following our very successful November 19th rental housing summit, attended by over 100 community leaders, housing experts and government officials, the Huntington Township Housing Coalition has released a report inventorying the development of affordable housing since the Town’s master plan, Horizons 2020, was adopted in 20o8.
-While the master plan described the choices for rental… Continue reading HTHC Report Inventories Affordable Housing in Huntington Finding Progress and Shortfalls
+While the master plan described the choices for rental and moderately priced housing as “limited” and urged the Town to expand the stock of affordable housing, the Coalition’s report finds only limited progress since 2008.
+Here is the link to the full report: hthc-2016-housing-report-finalrt:

 November 19th Housing Summit Program

 Here is the full program, with all speakers finalized, for the important November 19th summit: “Keeping Our Young People in Huntington: The Need for Affordable Rental Housing and Downtown Revitalization.”
 The summit will be held at the Cinema Arts Centre on Park Avenue in Huntington from 8:30 AM to 12 Noon.
-If you would like… Continue reading November 19th Housing Summit Program
+If you would like to register for the program go to: www.hthcsummit.eventbrite.com.
+There is no charge for admission.
+Here is the link to the full program: hthc-rental-housing-summit-program_0001

 Registration Now Open for 2016 Housing Summit